CE954/Weatherbird/README.md

 current weather.

 ## Functionality & MVPs
-With this weather app, users will be able to:
+With this weather app (final name TBD), users will be able to:
 - Get a weather report for their current location through geolocation
 - Search for other locations
 - Toggle between using Celsius and Fahrenheit